Giants (series): Inherit the Stars

-The situation is then both complicated and partially resolved by another discovery: an enormous spaceship buried beneath the ice of Ganymede.
+An enormous spaceship is found buried beneath the ice of Ganymede.
 Far more advanced than Lunarian technology, the ship proves to be twenty-five million years old and to have been crewed by three-meter-tall beings who are clearly completely unrelated to terrestrial life.
 However, these so-called "Ganymeans" can be evolutionarily related to samples of canned fish found in ruined Lunarian lunar bases, suggesting they were both part of the same line of descent; meaning that the Ganymeans must have been the true natives of Minerva.
 Biological samples found in the ship additionally demonstrate that the Ganymeans had introduced terrestrial plant and animal life to Minerva as part of an unsuccessful geoengineering project, and that the Lunarians must have evolved on Minerva from higher primates transplanted there by the Ganymeans.

-The two foremost scientists of the investigation team are the physicist Victor Hunt and the biologist Christian Danchekker.
+The two foremost scientists of the investigation team are physicist Victor Hunt and biologist Christian Danchekker.
 Each develops a competing theory to explain the paradox, and they therefore find themselves initially at odds; however, they are also both deeply committed to the scientific method and the pursuit of truth, and eventually develop a rapport and a deep mutual respect for one another.
 They each wind up solving one half of the mystery: Hunt realizes that the Lunarians did not have reliable interplanetary capabilities at the time of their destruction, and had only made it as far as Minerva's moon, which they had fortified heavily due to their interminable wars.
-During their final conflict, Minerva was destroyed, and its now gravitationally-unbound moon spiraled towards the inner system, where it was — by a freakish coincidence — gravitationally captured by the Earth, entering into a stable orbit (meaning that Earth's present moon is actually the former moon of Minerva.)
+During their final conflict, Minerva was destroyed, and its now gravitationally unbound moon spiraled towards the inner system, where it was—by a freakish coincidence—gravitationally captured by the Earth, entering into a stable orbit (meaning that Earth's present moon is actually the former moon of Minerva.)
 A very small number of Lunarian survivors of both the final war and the meteoric bombardment of the Moon by the debris of Minerva managed to descend to the Earth, in as few as one remaining spaceship.

-Meanwhile, Danchekker solves the other half of the mystery: the uncanny genetic similarity between Lunarians and humans is accounted for by the fact that all modern humans are descended entirely from these Lunarian survivors.
-Endowed with a vicious survival instinct by the unforgiving environment of Minerva and further whetted by their history of warfare, the Lunarians had — upon their arrival on Earth — descended into barbarism and exterminated their less-advanced, less-aggressive terrestrial cousins, the Neanderthals.
+Danchekker solves the other half of the mystery: the uncanny genetic similarity between Lunarians and humans is accounted for by the fact that all modern humans are descended entirely from these Lunarian survivors.
+Endowed with a vicious survival instinct by the unforgiving environment of Minerva and further whetted by their history of warfare, the Lunarians had, after landing on Earth, descended into barbarism and exterminated their less advanced and aggressive cousins, the Neanderthals.

-The sequel The Gentle Giants of Ganymede concerns the return to the Solar System of an ancient Ganymean spaceship, which had been trapped in a bubble of time dilation by a malfunction in its Alcubierre drive.
+The Gentle Giants of Ganymede

+The sequel concerns the return to the Solar System of an ancient Ganymean spaceship, which had been trapped in a bubble of time dilation by a malfunction in its Alcubierre drive.
 The novel shares the first volume's scientific-mystery structure, but this time the theme is predominantly biological, as Hunt, Danchekker, and other humans join the Ganymean survivors in untangling the confusing evolutionary history of Minerva between its abandonment by the Ganymeans and the emergence of the Lunarians.